CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 # Blue Carbon Eelgrass Workshop

-Materials from the **Blue Carbon Eelgrass Workshop** — measuring sediment carbon stocks in seagrass and eelgrass (*Zostera marina*) meadows, from the background, through field methods, to analysis in R and reporting
+Materials from the **Blue Carbon Eelgrass Workshop** on measuring sediment carbon stocks in seagrass/eelgrass meadows, from the background, through field methods, to analysis in R and reporting

 This workshop is organised in **four parts**.
 You can go through it in order, or jump to